Friedrich Franz von Hohenlohe-Waldenburg-Schillingsfürst

-Friedrich Franz von Hohenlohe-Waldenburg-Schillingsfürst (full German name: Friedrich Franz Augustin Maria Prinz zu Hohenlohe-Waldenburg-Schillingsfürst; 15 February 1879, Budapest, Hungary – 24 May 1958, Curitiba, Brasil) was an Austrian prince who served as a military attache in Saint Petersburg.
+Friedrich Franz von Hohenlohe-Waldenburg-Schillingsfürst (full German name: Friedrich Franz Augustin Maria Prinz zu Hohenlohe-Waldenburg-Schillingsfürst; 15 February 1879 in Budapest, Hungary – 24 May 1958 in Curitiba, Brazil) was an Austrian prince who served as a military attache in Saint Petersburg.
 Later he was chief of German propaganda and director of German espionage in Switzerland.
 He also served with his regiment on the Russian front.

 He was married from 1914 to 1920 to Stephany Julienne Richter, a commoner who became a princess by marriage.
 In December 1920, he married Countess Emanuela Batthyány von Német-Ujvár of Hungary.
 They had no children.
 They moved to Brazil during or after the war, and lived the remainder of their lives there.

 Princess Stephanie continued to use the title after they divorced.
 She was suspected as a spy for the German government, and operated in Europe and Britain during the late 1920s and 1930s.
 This was confirmed in 2005 by the release of previously secret MI5 and FBI files.
 Fleeing Britain in 1939 when war was declared, she spent the war years in the United States.
 She was arrested in 1941 when the US entered the war, and was interned from 1941 to 1945 as an enemy alien.